TimdinanCSUF/portfolio/src/components/blogpost/pythonpdf/python_PDF.md

 ---

-Today I learned how to create a PDF analytics report using Python and the with FPDF library following a tutorial by Keith Galli!
+Today I learned how to create a PDF analytics report using Python with FPDF library following a tutorial by Keith Galli!

-To start, I learned the basics of how to use FPDF after importing the library to my code.
+To start, I learned the basics of how to use FPDF by first importing the library to my code, and running a basic script.

 ![Fpdf](start.png)